fairdataihub/SODA-for-SPARC-Docs/docs/legal/privacypolicy.md

   - The name of the dataset as well as the dataset ID
 - When you rename an existing dataset:
   - Success/Errors with the renaming
-  - The dataset's ID as well as the old and new names of the dataset
+  - The dataset's ID as well as the new name of the dataset.
 - When you upload a local dataset or organize and generate a dataset using SODA:
   - Success/Errors with the upload
   - The name of the dataset